Module 2

 Dear Lena,

-NovaTech embraces AI as part of our content workflow.
-All content is reviewed by human editors before publication, and we are developing a formal disclosure framework aligned with the EU AI Act's transparency requirements.
-We'd be happy to discuss our approach with our CMO, Fiona Gallagher, who is available for a call on Friday.
+NovaTech uses AI in our content workflow.
+All content is reviewed by human editors before publication, and we're building a disclosure framework aligned with the AI Act.
+Happy to set up a call with our CMO, Fiona Gallagher, on Friday.

 Elena Vasquez

-The statement is technically forward-looking — "all content is reviewed" will be true once the new process is implemented.
-But it's not true today, and it wasn't true for the last 11 months.
+The statement is forward-looking: "all content is reviewed" will be true once the new process exists.
+It isn't true today — and wasn't for 11 months.

-Meanwhile, Customer Support handles Robert Acheson with a EUR 49 refund and a "sorry for the inconvenience" email.
-Robert is partially satisfied but doesn't delete his tweet.
-He replies: "I appreciate the refund.
+Customer Support refunds Robert Acheson EUR 49 with a "sorry for the inconvenience" email.
+He keeps the tweet up and replies: "I appreciate the refund.
 But someone needs to answer for why an AI is giving financial advice without telling people it's an AI."

 Niamh

-Elena, the journalist is going to ask about the specific article.
-She already knows the answer.
-If Fiona tells her on Friday that the article was reviewed by a human editor, and the journalist has evidence it wasn't, we've gone from a transparency issue to a credibility issue.
-And the customer — a refund without an acknowledgment that the chatbot is AI-powered isn't enough under Article 50(1).
-We've fixed the charge but not the disclosure.
+The journalist already knows the answer.
+If Fiona tells her Friday the article was human-reviewed, and Lena has evidence it wasn't, transparency becomes credibility.
+And on the customer — a refund without acknowledging the chatbot is AI doesn't satisfy Article 50(1).
+We fixed the charge, not the disclosure.

 Elena Vasquez watching the crisis escalate